🎉 Get up to $1,000 in stock when you fund a new SoFi Active Invest account.* Learn more

 Taking calculated or minimal risks Willing to take on high-risk endeavors

-Pursuit of reasonable gains Pursuit of abnormally high returns
+Pursuit of reasonable gains Pursuit of very high returns

 Willing to invest for the long term Willing to invest only for the short term

-Uses a mix of traditional investments and strategies (e.g. stocks, bonds, funds) Uses single strategies and alternative investments
+Uses a mix of traditional investments and strategies (e.g., stocks, bonds, funds) Uses single strategies and may prefer derivatives or alternative investments

 Infrequent use of leverage/margin Frequent use of leverage/margin